philpem/roff2tex/README.md

 This is a quick and dirty tool to make Digital Standard RUNOFF files (from VAX/VMS/OpenVMS systems) readable on more modern systems.
 It's a Python script which parses the RUNOFF input on `stdin` and prints LaTeX data to `stdout`.

+This came about because the truly ancient "rnotroff" tool didn't work for me -- the supporting `troff` macros caused a variety of "interesting" problems.
+I already knew LaTeX, and RUNOFF seemed simple enough to convert to it.

 # Known issues

   - Flag handling is not correct; notably formatting code latching an unlatching (using the Uppercase and Lowercase flags as prefixes) is not correct.